Updated: Dec 2, 2022

 Reigned from: 3rd September 1189 - 6th April 1199.

-Known for: Richard I is known primarily for spending only six months in England, using it as a monetary resource to fund his military campaigns elsewhere during his decade-long reign.
+Known for: Richard I is known for speaking almost no English and spending only six months in England, using it as a monetary resource to fund his military campaigns elsewhere during his decade-long reign.

 Reigned from: 27th May 1199 - 19th October 1216.